perama-v/FOCILIS/README.md

 ### Fork choice stability

 Long reorgs in which the builder has not retained the IL IDs or the ILs.
 Their block will not be voted on by the builder.
-However, just like in FOCIL an RPC endpoint could be added to request missing IL IDs (by IL committee index) or ILs (by IL ID) from peers at=10s.
+However, just like in FOCIL an RPC endpoint could be added to request missing IL IDs (by IL committee index) or ILs (by sending a list of IL-hashes they have and asking for ones not in the list) from peers at=10s.

 ### Validator computational burden